Our ‘common good’ values

 We propose to review the governance arrangements with the aim of centralised, joined-up decision making.
-There are numerous options, and they may range from ECan delegating its transport and land use planning functions to Christchurch City, up to the establishment of a unitary authority for Greater Christchurch (i.e. a governance model used in five other NZ regions: Tasman, Nelson, Marlborough, Gisborne, and Auckland).
+There are numerous options, and they may range from ECan delegating its transport and land use planning functions to Christchurch City (will that overcome the parochiality problem?), up to the establishment of a unitary authority for Greater Christchurch (i.e. a governance model used in five other NZ regions: Tasman, Nelson, Marlborough, Gisborne, and Auckland).

 We want to see the ECan-led business case of rapid transit fast-tracked to be completed in 2020.
 This would give access to $100 million of central government funding for passenger rail earmarked for Greater Christchurch.

 The Northern Arterial, if it opens as originally planned, will flood St Albans with cars.
 This is totally unacceptable and for that reason, Axel has developed an alternative plan for the St Albans Residents’ Association (SARA).
 He has presented on this topic frequently, for example to the meeting called by SARA and at Garry Moore’s Tuesday Club.
 The alternative plan, as favoured by the St Albans community, is described in detail in a blog post.

 Building resilience to climate change